 Cape Schanck Lighthouse, Heritage lighthouse in Cape Schanck, Australia.

-You can climb the tower stairs to reach an observation deck with views across the sea.
-The site is generally open year-round, though it is worth checking conditions before visiting as weather can affect access.
+Visitors can climb the tower to reach an observation level with open views over the coast and the strait below.
+The site sits at the end of a winding road, so it is worth checking the weather before you go, as strong winds can affect access to the clifftop.

 The community of curious travelers